Pyotr Ilyich Tchaikovsky: Early life and education

-Tchaikovsky began piano lessons at age five.
+Tchaikovsky began piano lessons at the age of five with Maria Palchikova.
 Within three years he had become as adept at reading sheet music as his teacher.
 Tchaikovsky's parents, initially supportive, hired a tutor, bought an orchestrion, a form of barrel organ that could imitate elaborate orchestral effects, and encouraged his piano study for both aesthetic and practical reasons.
 But in 1850 they sent Tchaikovsky to the Imperial School of Jurisprudence in Saint Petersburg.
 They had both graduated from institutes in Saint Petersburg and the School of Jurisprudence, which mainly served the lesser nobility, and thought that this education would prepare Tchaikovsky for a career as a civil servant.
 Regardless of talent, the only musical careers available in Russia at that time—except for the affluent aristocracy—were as a teacher in an academy or as an instrumentalist in one of the Imperial Theaters.
 Both were considered on the lowest rank of the social ladder, with individuals in them enjoying no more rights than peasants.

 Tchaikovsky's father's income was also growing increasingly uncertain, so both parents may have wanted Tchaikovsky to become independent as soon as possible.
 As the minimum age for acceptance was 12 and Tchaikovsky was only 10 at the time, he was required to spend two years boarding at the Imperial School of Jurisprudence's preparatory school, 800 mi from his family.
 Once those two years had passed, Tchaikovsky transferred to the Imperial School of Jurisprudence to begin a seven-year course of study.

 Tchaikovsky's early separation from his mother, despite the aforementioned alleged distant relationship, caused emotional trauma that lasted the rest of his life and was intensified by her death from cholera in 1854, when he was 14.
-(Note: Her death affected him so much that he could not inform Fanny Dürbach until two years later (Brown, The Early Years, 47; Holde, 23; Warrack, 29).
+(Note: Her death affected him so much that he could not inform Fanny Dürbach until two years later (Brown, The Early Years, 47; Holden, 23; Warrack, 29).
 More than 25 years after his loss, Tchaikovsky wrote to his patroness, Nadezhda von Meck, "Every moment of that appalling day is as vivid to me as though it were yesterday" (As quoted in Holden, 23).)
 The loss of his mother also prompted Tchaikovsky to make his first serious attempt at composition, a waltz in her memory.
 Tchaikovsky's father, who had also contracted cholera but recovered, sent him back to school immediately in the hope that classwork would occupy the boy's mind.
 Isolated, Tchaikovsky compensated with friendships with fellow students that became lifelong; these included Aleksey Apukhtin and Vladimir Gerard.